Kanazawa Station

 Tsuruga Station

 Tsuruga is a large port city in Fukui Prefecture.
 Its major sites are the massive gate of Kehi Shrine, the garden of Saifukuji Temple, the Meiji era red brick warehouses near Tsuruga Museum, and the white sand beach and pine trees of Kehi no Matsubara.
-Transfer here to the JR Kosei Line, and the JR Obama Line.
+Transfer here to the JR Kosei Line, the JR Obama Line, and JR limited express services for Kyoto, Osaka, Maibara, and Nagoya.
+For the quickest rail trip from Kanazawa, compare local trains with the Hokuriku Shinkansen.

 Nagahama Station